CoolBeansStudioOfficial/platformed-godot/docs/editor/getting-started.md

 ## Category Toggles

-Blocks are grouped into categories that can be enabled and disabled
+Blocks are grouped into categories that can be enabled and disabled.
+This allows you to customize what blocks you do or don't want to see at any given time.

 ## Moving Blocks